-Child's primary linguistic data→cognitive organiser→child's language behaviour
+Child's primary linguistic data \rightarrow cognitive organiser \rightarrow child's language behaviour

-Errors now are considered to be invitable, necessary and systematic stages in the langauge learning process, and are taken to constitute (subconscious) hypotheses by the child about the language to be learned.
+Errors now are considered to be inevitable, necessary and systematic stages in the language learning process, and are taken to constitute (subconscious) hypotheses by the child about the language to be learned.

-Traditionally, errors did not receive much attention and were regarded as regrettable by products of L2 learning which could and had to be avoided as much as possible with the help of efficient teaching.
+Traditionally, errors did not receive much attention and were regarded as regrettable by- products of L2 learning which could and had to be avoided as much as possible with the help of efficient teaching.

 The following steps are distinguished with Error Analysis (hence forth EA).
-Identifying errors, describing, explaining, evaluating, preventing ,then corecting errors.
+Identifying errors, describing, explaining, evaluating, preventing, then correcting errors.

-Identification of errors : errors are deviations from the norms.
-The latter depend on the medium (spoken /written language), the social context (formal/informal), and the relation betwwen the speaker and the hearer (symmentrical / asymmentrical)
+2.1.2.
+Identification of errors: errors are deviations from the norms.
+The latter depend on the medium (spoken /written language), the social context (formal/informal), and the relation between the speaker and the hearer (symmetrical / asymmetrical).

-Description and explanation of errors : under Contrastive Analysis we considered a close connection between the notions of 'error' and the notion of 'interference'
+2.1.3.
+Description and explanation of errors: under Contrastive Analysis we considered a close connection between the notions of 'error' and the notion of 'interference'.

-Transfer : pro-active transfer : transfer of existing skills onto new skills
+Transfer: - pro-active transfer: transfer of existing skills onto new skills.

-Retro-active transfer : transfer of new skills onto existing skills
+- Retro-active transfer: transfer of new skills onto existing skills